 The sea temperature in both the Pacific Ocean and Tasman Sea, which both border the city of Auckland, is also warming.
 However, the average sea temperature for the month is only 18°C (64°F), and most visitors who plan to participate in watersports or surfing will want a wetsuit.

 The summer months are drier than the winter months, and in December the average amount of precipitation is 10 mm less than in September, October and November.
-The month of December receives an average 30 mm of precipitation, which is similar to what visitors should expect in January and February as well.
-There are an average 14 rainy days during the month.
+The month of December receives an average of 30 mm of precipitation, which is similar to what visitors should expect in January and February as well.
+There are an average of 14 rainy days during the month.

 New Zealand's electricity supply operates at 230 volts, 50 hertz.
-Plugs and outlets are identical to Australia's - two flat pins forming a inverted-V shape, with a single vertical flat pin below for earth.
+Plugs and outlets are identical to Australia's - two flat pins forming an inverted-V shape, with a single vertical flat pin below for earth.
 DO NOT attempt to insert an American two-pin plug into a New Zealand socket by bending the pins - not only will you damage the plug, the voltages and frequencies are different.

 Most hotels and motels also provide 110 volt, 20 watt AC sockets in their bathroom for electric razors.